As they say, history does not repeat itself, but it rhymes.

 Web3 today centers around expressing transferable, financialized assets, rather than encoding social relationships of trust.
 Yet many core economic activities—such as uncollateralized lending and building personal brands—are built on persistent, non-transferable relationships.
 (1)

-Refraining from going deep into identity let's instead dive into why this is critically important for the entire Web3 ecosystem, and the revolutionary opportunities that come with such a transformative technology.
+Refraining from going deep into identity let's instead dive into why this is critically important for the entire application layer of the web, and the revolutionary opportunities that come with such a transformative technology.

 Lets begin our journey by first understanding that identity fulfills two of the original objectives for which distributed ledger technology exists: